JacobMayer/Blankly/README.md

 ## Zimuzo Agu's Contributions
-Zimuzo was responsible for designing the Long Short Term Memory (LSTM) Machine Learning Algorithm into the program.
+Zimuzo was responsible for designing the Long Short Term Memory (LSTM) Machine Learning Algorithm and integrating it into the program.

 ## Jake Mayer's Contributions